Octavius-Dante/Tetra-Proxima/BAS_GIT_integration/Readme.md

 </br>
 </br>

-in the next step copy the 3 lines from github repository and paste it in BAS to complete the push and proceed to connection
+in the next step copy the 3 lines from GitHub repository and paste it in BAS to complete the push and proceed to connection
 </br>
 </br>